Division of Planning & Zoning

 Currently the St. Joseph County Zoning Ordinance does not mention solar which might make it confusing for property owners wanting to use this alternative form of energy.
 The Zoning Administrator has made an official interpretation regarding how solar can be utilized.
 Check out the letter here.

 This is the beginning of initiatives being taken by County staff to help make St. Joseph County a solar friendly community as directed by the County Commissioners Solar Statement.
+A comprehensive zoning ordinance amendment is currently filed with the Area Plan Commission and County Council.
+This will have a public hearing before the Area Plan Commission on January 21, 2020 at 3:30PM and County Council on February 11, 2020 at 6:00PM.
+The meeting packet for the Area Plan Commission, which includes this amendment, can be found by clicking the Agenda button below.
 We are working closely with MACOG to implement these changes and information can be found by visiting the MACOG Solar Energy Resources page.

 Agendas & Minutes

-** Does not Serve: City of Mishawaka, Town of Indian Village or Town of Walkerton
+** Does not serve: City of Mishawaka, City of South Bend, Town of Indian Village, or Town of Walkerton